 - Proximity to San Pedro.
-I wanted to be near San Pedro so I could walk to and eat at local restaurants and be close to some of the snorkeling tour’s meeting area.
+I wanted to be near San Pedro so I could walk to and eat at local restaurants and be close to some of the snorkeling tour’s meeting areas.

 - Not close to the San Pedro airport.
-I assumed the airport might be loud and bustling.
+There’s a chance the airport might be loud and bustling.

-Hotel: I stayed in San Pedro at Blue Tang Inn and paid $56 USD per person per night.
+I stayed in San Pedro at Blue Tang Inn and paid $56 USD per person per night.
 My honest thoughts on this hotel are:

 - Pros: The rooms had plenty of space and the hotel is located near San Pedro, but in a more secluded corner.
 They served a simple, but satisfying breakfast every morning.
 The staff was nice and helped book several tours.